*This is a collaborative guest post

 This kind of cover can also include a rent guarantee in case tenants can’t pay their rent and if we decided to buy further rental properties it can include portfolio insurance too – like multi-car insurance but for rental properties.

 5. We would need to enlist the help of an accountant

 All rental income needs to be taxed – once you’re over the income tax threshold.
 There are also business expenses that would be tax deductible where a rental property is concerned.
-This is another area that Hubby and I aren’t familiar with and something that we would definitely need help to make sure we declared everything we need to.
+This is another area that Dave and I aren’t familiar with and something that we would definitely need help to make sure we declared everything we need to.
 Like with any additional income, if in doubt – hire an accountant.
 This will be one of our first ports of call.

-Hubby and I may not own a rental property for a few years yet but there’s no harm in starting to research and plan for the future.
+Dave and I may not own a rental property for a few years yet but there’s no harm in starting to research and plan for the future.
 For the new few months – and years – we will be keeping an eye on the property market, saving as much money as we can and looking for any opportunities that may arise.
 Who knows, we may end up being landlords one day!